NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

   - /about.html
 ---

-I am fifth year mathematics PhD candidate at UIUC.
+I am 5<sup>th</sup> year mathematics PhD candidate at UIUC.
 My research interests lie primarily in model theory and its applications.
 I am part of the <a href="https://math.illinois.edu/research/faculty-research/logic" target="_blank">Logic</a> group, and my advisor is <a href="https://math.illinois.edu/directory/profile/vddries" target="_blank">Lou van den Dries</a>.

 I received my undergraduate education at the <a href="http://www.iitk.ac.in" target="_blank"> Indian Institute of Technology, Kanpur</a>.